 Ans.
 (3)

-α-helix structure of protein is stabilized by hydrogen bonds.
-A polypeptide chain forms all possible hydrogen bonds by twisting into a right handed helix with the -NH group of each amino acid residue hydrogen bonded to > C = O of an adjacent turn of helix.
+Solution. α-helix structure of protein is stabilised by hydrogen bonds.
+A polypeptide chain forms hydrogen bonds by twisting into a right-handed helix with the -NH group of each amino acid residue hydrogen-bonded to the >C=O of an amino acid residue four positions earlier along the chain.

 (i)